 BPCC is responsible for maintaining student records and supervising the release of any information on its students.
 All records that contain information directly relating to a student and are maintained by BPCC or by a party acting for the institution are considered part of the student's permanent record.
 The academic records at BPCC are housed in the Registrar's Office.
 The discipline records are housed in the Office of the Vice Chancellor for Student Services.
-The Campus Police Log is housed in the office of the Director of Campus Security.
+The Campus Police Log is housed in the office of the Chief of Campus Police.
 These records are used only for specified purposes.
 BPCC is committed to protect the right of privacy for all its students.
 When records are no longer pertinent to the student or the College, they are destroyed as indicated by College policy.
 Students are provided annual notification of FERPA rights in the Student Handbook.
 The College cannot deny a student access to his/her records, but may deny a student a copy of his/her education records when the student has an unpaid financial obligation to the College or an unresolved disciplinary action against him/her.

 As provided by law, the College may release directory information unless the student requests that any or all such information be withheld.
 Requests must be made to the Admissions/Registrar’s Office by the end of the second week of class.
 The College identifies directory information as student's name, date and place of birth, address, telephone number, electronic mail address, major field of study, and participation in officially recognized activities and sports, to include height and weight of student-athletes, dates of attendance, degrees and awards received, most recent previous school attendance, and photograph.